-Doing even better than the Canadian ROM, I’ve landed in San Francisco right before one of the California Academy of Sciences free Sundays which only happen once a quarter.
+Doing even better than the Canadian ROM, where I managed to take advantage a severely discounted ticket, I’ve landed in San Francisco right before one of the California Academy of Sciences free Sundays which only happen once a quarter.
 Now this one is a big freebie.
-Had there not been a free day I would definitely not have visited since its massively out my price range at $48 a ticket!
-So opening at 11am I decide to head to Golden Gate Park to wander around a little before hand only to find that at 9.30 there are literally hundreds of people in the queue.
-So change of plan and I join it.
-I find out a little later I am around 700th in the queue.
-Who knew Californians loved science so much.
+Had there not been a free day I would definitely not have visited since it was massively out of my price range at $48 a ticket!
+So opening at 11 am I decide to head to Golden Gate Park to wander around a little before hand only to find that at 9.30 there were literally hundreds of people in the queue.
+So after a quick change of plan and I joined it.
+I find out a little later that I was around 700th in the queue based on the museum staff tally.
+Who knew Californians loved science so much?
 It’s a long and very, very cold wait.
-San Francisco is not a warm city and even with my winter jacket on I’m frozen – quite a contrast from Toronto the day before.
+San Francisco is not a warm city and even with my winter jacket on I’m frozen which was quite a contrast from Toronto the day before.